Vyral/base-template/_posts/2018-06-21-the-truth-about-investment-properties-and-llcs.md

 Recently, Fannie Mae enacted a few changes in regards to transferring the ownership of investment properties into entities such as an LLC.
 You may remember the recent video I filmed on this topic, but, of course, things have changed again.
 This time, there are essentially three points you need to know.

-The loan must have been securitized by June 1, 2016.
-This means you must have closed on or after this date in order to carry out this kind of transfer in ownership.
+**1. The loan must have been securitized by June 1, 2016.** This means you must have closed on or after this date in order to carry out this kind of transfer in ownership.

-The LLC must be in good standing with the state.
+**2. The LLC must be in good standing with the state.**

-You must be the majority owner of the LLC.
+**3. You must be the majority owner of the LLC.**

 This recent change is actually very positive.
 A lot of my investor clients have taken advantage of it already.